A priori estimates for finite-energy sign-changing blowing-up solutions of critical elliptic equations: Abstract

 \section{Abstract}

-Let $(M,g)$ be a closed Riemannian manifold of dimension $n \ge 3$.
-The $C^0$-theory for positive solutions is now well understood and provides sharp pointwise estimates for finite-energy blowing-up positive solutions of nonlinear critical equations of Schr\"odinger-Yamabe type in $M$.
-There was a lack of such a theory for sign-changing solutions.
-We prove the $C^0$-theory for sign-changing solutions in this paper.
-Our proof combines an a priori bubble-tree analysis with a finite-dimensional reduction.
+We prove sharp pointwise blow-up estimates for finite-energy sign-changing solutions of critical equations of Schr\"odinger-Yamabe type on a closed Riemannian manifold $(M,g)$ of dimension $n \ge 3$.
+This is a generalisation of the so-called $C^0$-theory for positive solutions of Schr\"odinger-Yamabe type equations.
+To deal with the sign-changing case we develop a method of proof that combines an \emph{a priori} bubble-tree analysis with a finite-dimensional reduction, and reduces the proof to obtaining sharp \emph{a priori} blow-up estimates for a linear problem.